Jenna Ewing

 • Oven

-• 1 package frozen cauliflower rice (thawed & drained)
+• 1 package frozen cauliflower rice, thawed and drained

 • Salt, to taste